How To Watch Picture-In-Picture Videos In iOS 14

 • Or, swipe upwards from the bottom of the display when the video is playing.

-To exit a PIP video in Safari, tap the picture-in-picture video that’s playing and then tap the “X” in the upper lefthand corner of the PIP window.
-Do note that if you want to rose a different web page than the one the PIP video is playing from, you’ll need to open a new tab.
-If you navigate away from the PIP webpage, the PIP video will close.
+Do note that if you want to navigate to a different web page in Safari than the one the PIP video is playing from, you’ll need to open a new tab.
+If you navigate away from the webpage the video is playing from, the PIP video will close.

-How To Use Picture-In-Picture With FaceTime Video Calls In iOS 14
+How To Use Picture-In-Picture With FaceTime Video Calls On iPhone

-Another cool picture-in-picture feature in iOS 14 is that it works with FaceTime.
-Yep, now you can FaceTime video call people, while still navigating other aspects of your iPhone.
+Another cool picture-in-picture feature on iPhone is that it works with FaceTime.
+Yep, you can FaceTime video call people, while still navigating other aspects of your iPhone.
 Using picture-in-picture mode in FaceTime is even easier than using it in other apps.
 To use picture-in-picture mode in FaceTime:

 • During a FaceTime video call, simply swipe up on the FaceTime app as if you were going to close the app.
 The video of the call will automatically shrink down into a picture-in-picture window.